Andy Fletcher's Gear

 Is seen fingering it lazily at 1:59.

-At 1:17, Andy can be seen playing what looks like a Moog Source.
+At 1:17, Andy can be seen playing a Moog Source.

 Throughout the video, Andy is playing a Sequential Circuits Prophet-5, recognizable by the logo on the back.